moorexa/fatapi/readme.md

 # Requirements
 1. PHP 7 and above
-2. Knowledge of PHP and a bit of Moorexa Framework
+2. Knowledgable in PHP and OOP
+3. Added knowledge of Moorexa ORM is a plus but not neccessary, everything is auto generated for you.

 # Installation
 It's way easy!!!
 Just download a copy of this project and run the following command from your CLI or Terminal